xiaogouxo/PyIDM/readme.md

 python -m pip install pycurl certifi PySimpleGUI mimetypes pyperclip plyer youtube_dl
 ```

+Or, simply run Hanash application and it will install missing packages automatically

 ### Alternative to IDM (Internet Download Manager):
 The main reason for making this application is the lack of free open source download